scrkmc/CURIOS/README.md

 # CURIOS
-CCaraga Unified Repository of Innovations and Scientific Studies
+Caraga Unified Repository of Innovations and Scientific Studies